Chirag-Naik666/MLR/README.md

 The data was collected from WHO and United Nations website with the help of Deeksha Russell and Duan Wang.

 ### The project involves-
-1) **Null value treatment-**
+1)**Null value treatment-**
    Treating the null values using median or forward fill based on data description.

 2)**Exploratory data analysis-**
    Univariate and Bivariate analysis using KDE plot, boxplots and heatmap.

 3)**Feature transformation-**
    Using sklearn preprocessing standard scalar to scale the numeric values.

 4)**Building Linear Regression model using assumptions-** Various tests like durbin-watson,vif,goldfeld quandt is used to check for the 5 assumptions.

 5)**Model performance evaluation-**
    Model rmse, mean absolute error, R-square and adjusted R-squared are used to evaluate the final model.

 ### Conclusion-
    The model predicts the life expectancy with the adjusted r-squared accuracy of 96.1%.